Washington Football Team vs. New York Giants NFL Week 18 Odds, Plays and Insights for January 9, 2022

 - New York is 3-4 against the spread, and 3-4 overall, at home this season.

-- New York has not hit the over in seven home games this season.
+- In seven home games this year, New York has not gone over the total.

-- Washington is 3-5 against the spread, and 3-5 overall, on the road.

-- In eight away games this year, Washington has gone over the total five times.
+- This year, in five of eight away games Washington has gone over the total.

 Powered by Data Skrive.